-Our Academic Plan, adopted last year, emphasized the themes of quality and innovation.
-The Strategic Plan for 2008 - 2011 binds the Academic Plan to the Strategic Plan.
-A number of steps are introduced this year to achieve the vision expressed in the Academic Plan.
 These steps include but are not limited to, measures to increase student success, learning quality, and improve ways to reach potential students at their workplace.
-With demand for an expanded and educated workforce, Red River College will continue to build on its record of serving students from socially diverse backgrounds; by advancing Aboriginal education and assisting new immigrants to become productive participants in Manitoba society.
-Responding to employers' need for graduates with technical proficiency combined with organizational and leadership skills, the Strategic Plan includes the development of a new type of academic credential.
+With demand for an expanded and educated workforce, Red River College will continue to build on its record of serving students from socially diverse backgrounds; by advancing Aboriginal education and assisting new immigrants become productive participants in Manitoba society.
+Based on the needs of employers for students that combine technical proficiency with organizational and leadership skills, the Strategic Plan includes developing academic degrees.

 The spirit of innovation and improvement permeates the College.
-This year's strategic plan aims to harness that spirit enhancing the educational experience of students, reinforcing the reputation of our graduates and incorporating sustainability into college operations.
+This year's strategic plan aims to harness that spirit enhancing the educational experience of students and reinforcing the reputation of our graduates and incorporating sustainability into College operations.

 Education is work through people.
-This past year saw the completion of the College's People Plan: a plan that envisions a strengthened relationship between Red River College, staff and instructors.
+To enhance this learning organization, the College is implementing the People Plan: a plan that envisions a strengthened relationship between Red River College, staff and instructors.
 We want our students to grow, staff and instructors engaged and employers satisfied.
 The People Plan outlines the steps to achieve this vision.